njenan/turbulence/README.md

     turbulence my_test_plan.turbulence

-When turbulence finishes, an `output.html` file will be created in the current directory.
+When turbulence finishes, a `Report.html` file will be created in the current directory.
 Open the file in a web browser and you should see the run report:

 ![Example Turbulence Report](./example-report.png)